Skip to main content

 • Region - This is a region-specific queue and once a device has been loaded in a valid region it will subscribe to this queue.

-Enter the Client ID (Device ID) of the device that you wish to monitor the subscription status in the Client ID filter space and select the apply filter option.
+Enter the Client ID (Device ID) of the device that you wish to monitor the subscription status in the Client ID filter field and select Apply Filters.
+The subscription status of the selected device will be listed as shown below.

 Configuration Steps